solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

 The tasks you will perform in this exercise are:

 - Explore the Data Lake with SQL On-demand and Spark
-  - Task 1 - Explore the Data Lake with Synapse SQL On-demand
+  - Task 1 - Explore the Data Lake with Azure Synapse serverless SQL pool
-  - Task 2 - Explore the Data Lake with Synapse Spark
+  - Task 2 - Explore the Data Lake with Azure Synapse Spark

-## Task 1 - Explore the data lake with Azure Synapse SQL On-demand
+## Task 1 - Explore the Data Lake with Azure Synapse serverless SQL pool

-In this task, you will browse your data lake using SQL On-demand.
+In this task, you will browse your data lake using serverless SQL pool.

 1. In a Microsoft Edge web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials.
 Then select **Resource groups**.